arcaneAgilmente/consensual/readme.txt

 Some theme elements might overlap with each other if the aspect ratio isn't 16:10.
 If they do, report your aspect ratio, resolution, and the elements to Kyzentun so they can be fixed.

 This theme is only tested on the tip of the github repository.
-If you're not building from up to date source, some things that rely on recently added features might not work.
+It should work on the latest nightly build.
+It will not work on SM5 beta 3.

 Initial screen:
 2 player mode is under Style->Versus.
 Double mode doesn't have a specific menu option because this theme supports changing style on SelectMusic.
 Course or marathon mode is under Playmode->Nonstop.
-Course mode is under half-hearted support.
+Course mode is disabled because it causes problems.
 Each player that is joined must select a profile if enough profiles exist.
 Some per-player theme specific settings are stored in the profile, so making one is useful.
 Use some other theme to make a profile if you don't already have a local profile.
 Loading profiles from USB is supported but not forced.